rdegges/rdegges-blog/articles/2013/some-thoughts-on-bitcoin.md

+---
-Title: Some Thoughts on Bitcoin
+title: "Some Thoughts on Bitcoin"
-Date: 2013-04-28
-Tags: bitcoin
+date: "2013-04-28"
+tags: ["bitcoin"]
+slug: "some-thoughts-on-bitcoin"
-Summary: I started using Bitcoin a while back, here are my thoughts.
+description: "I started using Bitcoin a while back, here are my thoughts."
+---

 ![Thinking Mask Sketch][]